danteairdharris/CommentSentimentAnalysis/README.md

 # [Youtube Comments Text Sentiment Analysis Model and Data Exploration](https://yt-comment-sentiment-analysis.herokuapp.com/)
 ## Project Overview
 This data tool is a use case demonstration of a text sentiment analysis classifier.
-The web app displays comments from a list of upcoming movie trailer youtube videos and performs a sentiment analysis on them with model evaluation of 90% accuracy.
+The web app displays comments from a list of upcoming movie trailer videos off youtube and performs a sentiment analysis on them with a tensorflow built model with an evaluation of 84% accuracy.
+The app simultaneously allows for the use of another model, an SKLearn built model with an evaluation of 90% accuracy, to re-classify the pre-evaluated sentiments and compare performance.

 ### How to use the Web App:
 * Paste in a comment from the data frame to compare the tensorflow model's performance against the sklearn model.
 Or simply paste in a test comment as if you were commenting under a trailer video.
 The SK model will predict its sentiment and display it.